 "The state doesn’t pay for dental work of any kind, but Medicaid patients still get toothaches.
 We try to get them access to dental care so they won’t go to the emergency department or hospital with an infection that’s the result of a dental problem," he says.

 A team of nurses and an LPN care partner manage the care of the population in each area.
-The LPN takes care of telephone calls and other reminders for patients who are at severity level 1, allowing the care manager to concentrate on the more complex patients who are in and out of the emergency department, helping them avoid admissions.
+The LPN takes care of telephone calls and other reminders for patients who are on severity level 1, allowing the care manager to concentrate on the more complex patients who are in and out of the emergency department, helping them avoid admissions.

 For instance, AIDS medications often cause adverse reactions until the patient gets used to them, causing trips to the emergency department for pain and nausea.
 The care managers encourage them to try alternatives.